m4hfuj/realtime-car-license-plate-detection-and-recognition/README.md

 Dependencies:

 - `opencv-python`: For video processing and displaying the output.
-- `ultralytics`: For running YOLO models for vehicle and license plate detection.
+- `ultralytics`: For running YOLO models for license plate detection and character content recognition.
 - `supervision`: A tracking library for managing object detection.
 - `pandas`: For data handling and saving detection results in CSV format.
 - `tqdm`: For showing progress bars during video writing.